dkpro/dkpro-core/index.md

 widget-7:
     title: "DKPro with Jython"
     url: 'https://github.com/Phlow/feeling-responsive'
-    text: 'Working with Python?
-Use Jython to easily integrate DKPro into your projects!'
+    text: 'Easily integrate DKPro into your python projects!'
     image: LogoPython.png
 header-1:
     title: "A collection of software components for natural language processing (NLP) based on the Apache [UIMA][14] framework."